45Drives/autotier/README.md

 * fstab: `/usr/bin/autotierfs	/path/to/mountpoint	fuse	allow_other,default_permissions 0 0`
 ### Using cron
 To have `cron` schedule file tiering, first disable automatic tiering by setting `Tier Period = -1` in `/etc/autotier.conf`.
-Then in the cron entry, call `autotier oneshot <n>`, where `n` is the approximate tier period in seconds for calculating file popularity.
-This extra argument is needed because `autotier oneshot` does not normally affect file popularity.
+Then in the cron entry, call `autotier oneshot`.

 ---
 ```